shrinerb/shrine/README.md

 `:store` on save.

 Ok, now how do we do the actual processing?
-Well, Shrine actually doesn't ship with any image processing functionality, because that is a generic problem that belongs in a separate gem.
-So, I created the [image_processing] gem which you can use with Shrine:
+Well, Shrine actually doesn't ship with any file processing functionality, because that is a generic problem that belongs in a separate gem.
+If the type of files you're uploading are images, I created the [image_processing] gem which you can use with Shrine:

 ```rb
 require "image_processing/mini_magick"